gscalzo/iOS.Blogs.Analyzer/plan.md

 **Next Session**:
 - Run the CLI against progressively larger slices of `blogs.json` (using live Ollama) while emitting perf logs to determine the optimal `--parallel` defaults and capture trend data.
 - Compare perf log outputs across runs to document tuning guidance in README/plan and finish Phase 4.3 benchmarking requirements.

+### Session 19: 2025-12-07 - Ollama Model Override
+**Status**: ✅ Complete

+**Completed**:
+- CLI now forwards the requested model to the Ollama client instead of relying solely on the hardcoded default.
+- Added an end-to-end CLI test to ensure `--model` values propagate to the Ollama client.
+- Removed the `IOS_BLOGS_ANALYZER_MODEL` fallback; `--model` is now required for runs.

+**Issues Encountered**:
+- None.

+**Next Session**:
+- Validate the model override behavior with a live Ollama daemon and tagged models.

 ---